google/escapevelocity/README.md

 and the reference would be the result of `Map.get(Object)` for the object `$i`.
 In general, `$indexme[$i]` is equivalent to `$indexme.get($i)`.

+For lists specifically, the index can be negative, and then it counts from the end of the list.
+For example `$list[-1]` is the last element of `$list`.

 Unlike Velocity, EscapeVelocity does not allow `$indexme` to be a Java array.

 ### Undefined references